 I participated in a webinar this afternoon led by mathematics educator Sunil Singh titled “Using Math History and Storytelling to Invite Equity Into Our Classrooms.”
 I have thought a lot about how I could incorporate storytelling into my teaching since I started in mathematics education seven years ago.
 My struggle has been to find a comfortable entry point.

 I have tried a few different things with some success.
 For example, a couple years ago I repurposed an old world map that our geography teacher was going to throw out.
 I posted a variety of pictures of historical figures from mathematics like Brahmagupta, Al-Khwarizmi, and Euclid with little notes below about their contributions to mathematical thinking.

 This was hung outside my classroom along with some pictures of other important mathematicians around my classroom.
 Those have been good conversation starters for some curious students who happen to notice, and an opportunity for some storytelling around the human part of mathematics.

-But what I have been looking for though was a way to connect this to the content that we are covering in the Algebra classroom.
+What I have been looking for is a way to connect this to the content that we are covering in the Algebra classroom.
 Mr. Singh shared the following progression on the impact of history and storytelling: storytelling -> humanization -> belonging -> curiosity.
-As a teacher who values curiosity, wonder, critical and creative thinking, this was an intriguing invitation to dig deeply into this ideas of storytelling.
-He also shared that in order to create vibrant classrooms we need to find an intersection of us (teacher), them (students) and math.
+I was intrigued by this invitation to dig deeply into the idea of storytelling.
+I value curiosity, wonder, and critical and creative thinking, and felt this could add a lot to my instruction.
+His proposition was that in order to create vibrant classrooms we need to find an intersection of us (teacher), them (students), and math.

 I am very grateful for Sunil Singh to have started this discussion and offered his webinar.
 I am hopeful that more teachers of mathematics take his ideas to heart and are looking at their own ways of bringing this approach to teaching into their classroom.